material-motion/material-motion/specifications/transactions.md

 # Transactions

-Transactions aggregate requests Intention-target associations.
+Transactions aggregate requests for Intention-target associations.
 Transactions can be committed to a Runtime.